 During law school, health and life maintaining activities can get set aside to address pressures such as reading for class, studying, and pursuing internship and job leads.
 While it is good to give important projects the time they need, you should take time to accomplish the tasks needed to maintain your wellbeing.

 You can do a lot in five minutes to improve your quality of life.
 You can .
 You can .
 You can even make .
 While taking five minutes for life maintaining tasks is great, setting aside a set time in your schedule to bundle together smaller tasks into a concentrated effort has been found to have a number of .
 By deliberately accomplishing a series of smaller tasks you can enter a state of flow, knock several items off your to-do list, and clean up your mental and physical spaces from the clutter that can .

-In May, we focus on the world of legal fiction.
-Think you don't have time to read?
-Learn about the hidden benefits to reading fiction, both short- and long-term.
-If you would like to check out any of these books, please ask the circulation staff to place a hold on the book for you, and you will receive it at the end of the month.
-Want something immediately?
-Take a look at our popular reading collection, located on the second floor by the restrooms!
+In February, we celebrate Black History Month.
+Learn about some key African-American figures in America's history below.
+If you would like to check out any of these books, please ask the circulation staff to place a hold on it for you, and you will receive it at the end of the month.

 Be sure to visit the Library’s Online Repository at http://commons.law.famu.edu/.